 - Gursansky, D., Kennedy, R., & Camilleri, P. (2012).
 The practice of case management: Effective strategies for positive outcomes.
-Sydney, Australia: Allen & Unwin.
+Allen & Unwin and handouts provided by your teacher.

 - Pawar, M., & Cox, D. (Eds.)
 (2010).
 Social development: Critical themes and perspectives.
 New York, NY: Routledge.

 - Summers, N. (2012).
 Fundamentals of case management practice: Skills for the human service workers (4th ed.).
 Belmont, CA: Brooks/Cole.

 - ADVANCES: Journal of Social Work and Welfare Education

 Ethical conduct and academic integrity and honesty are fundamental to the mission of ACAP.
 Academic misconduct will not be tolerated by the college.
 Please refer to http://currentstudents.acap.edu.au/assets/Managing-My-Course/A-Z-Policies/Academic-Misconduct-Policy.pdf for full details of the Academic Misconduct Policy.